Safe Mode helps to prevent an “Identity Crisis” with development and staging sites.

 Looking at the two above screenshots, there are four actions you can take.
 Below is an explanation of why you would click each button.

 Confirm Safe Mode

-After clicking the “Confirm Safe Mode” button, you will see a “Jetpack Safe Mode” button popup in the admin bar.
-Clicking this will display the Safe Mode notice again in case you need to fix your connection using on of the other methods.
+After clicking the “Confirm Safe Mode“ button, you will see a “Jetpack Safe Mode” button appear in the admin bar.
+Clicking that button will open the initial Safe Mode dialog box again in case you need to fix your connection using one of the other methods.

 Fix Jetpack’s Connection

 If your site is not set up for testing purposes, and you’re seeing the Safe Mode notice, then you’ll want to click the “Fix Jetpack’s Connection” button.
 This will then give you two options to choose from for fixing your site’s connection.

 You would click the “Migrate Stats & Subscribers” button if the new site URL is replacing your old site’s URL.
 The most common case of this is when a developer is taking a site from a development environment to a production environment.

 After clicking this button, WordPress.com will migrate all of your stats and subscribers from the old site to the new site and then we will place the old site in staging mode.

 Note: After clicking the “Migrate Stats & Subscribers” button, the Safe Mode notice should disappear immediately on your new site but it could take a few minutes for stats and subscribers to migrate.

 You would click the “Start Fresh & Create New Connection” button when you’re creating a new and separate site.
 The most common instance for this would be to create a copy of site A that will be used as a starting point for site B.